-Not asking for help when you need it.
 Let’s face it—mastering your finances is symbolic of becoming an adult.
 You’re supposed to know how to run a budget, save for retirement, and somehow have enough left over for a nice summer vacation.
 There’s tremendous internal pressure to act like you know what you’re doing.

 But were you ever taught how money works?
 Did any teacher, professor, or mentor sit you down and explain the Rule of 72, the Power of Compound Interest, or the Time Value of Money?
 If you’re like most, the answer is no. It’s a cruel double-bind—to feel good about yourself, you must master skills no one has ever taught you.

 This keeps you from asking for help.
 You get caught in shame, denial, and confusion.
 It’s hard to admit that you don’t know something that seems so basic, so essential.

 But rest assured—you’re not the only one.
 And the right mentor or financial professional will listen to your story without judgment and seek to help you.